 After detoxing from drugs, it is crucial to enter a rehab program.
 Rehab programs are designed to support individuals following detox with their continued symptoms.
 The emotional and mental changes that occur in the weeks following peak detox are often what individuals need most help well.
 Clients entering detox are almost all aware of the struggle with the physical symptoms, but the mental and emotional changes are what can cause the most damage to a person who is trying to make a change.

-Findlay Recovery Center – Comprehensive Addiction Care
+Findlay Recovery Center – Addiction Treatment Center

 At Findlay Recovery Center we know where the challenge lies and are ready to help you face it.
 With comprehensive medically monitored detox to ensure safety and support throughout the process, clients are transitioned into comprehensive therapeutic treatment designed to provide the support necessary for clients to make a change.